 Searching the ship manifest, with all the passengers listed, has the advantage of providing the names of the passengers that your ancestors sailed with.
 It is quite possible that there were a number of relatives on board the ship that you might not otherwise have known about.
 Or, you might discover that ancestors who later married met aboard the ship!

 As of January 1, 1925, Canada stopped using the Form 30A immigration forms.
 The ship’s manifest again was used at all Canadian ports.

 The passenger lists for these years contain more details than the earlier ship's manifests, such as:

-The LAC has passenger lists from 1865 to 1922 have been digitized and are available online.
-The database allows you to access the passenger lists by name of ship, port and date of departure and/or port and date of arrival.
+The LAC has passenger lists from 1865 to 1922 which have been digitized and are available online.
+The database allows you to access the passenger lists by name of ship, port and date of departure, and/or port and date of arrival.